natezimm/atm/README.md

 This is an atm program written for a class assignment.
-The goal was to create a program to run an ATM maachine with certain features.
+The goal was to create a program to run an ATM machine with certain features.

 Features:
 1. Display balance